-Doug Woolverton is pleased to announce, his originally produced and live performance, "A Tribute to Miles Davis" coming back August 3rd for the 2nd annual performance to the Jane Pickens theater in beautiful downtown Newport Rhode Island!
+Doug Woolverton is pleased to announce, his originally produced and live performance, "A Tribute to Miles Davis" is coming back to the Odeum Theatre in East Greenwich RI, September 16th, 2017.
 On an annual basis since 2012, this incredibly crafted show has become a popular musical performance and hugely successful among traditional Miles Davis fans to music enthusiasts of all ages.
-Due to Doug's sellout event in 2016, he has been asked to perform and produce this concert again the Thursday evening before the historic Newport Jazz Festival.

 Doug Woolverton's tribute to Miles Davis will bring you back in time through the sounds and styles of the carefully hand-picked song selections that he and his world class team of musicians will perform (musicians to be announced soon).
 This years tribute concert will center around Miles Davis' sounds and hits from the 1970's to the early 1990's and will showcase Doug's natural ability to channel Davis' sounds and style through his 1947 Martin Committee trumpet* and his secret weapon: a custom built pedal board which will produce sounds that will bring you on a musical journey.
 It was in these eras where Miles focused on funky grooves and the versatile sounds of his trumpet while showcasing his band members and their musicianship.
 Miles used the sound of his trumpet to imitate a lead vocalist, covering pop tunes and radio hits by famed artists like Michael Jackson, Cindy Lauper, and Prince.
 He arranged and recorded their hits, turning them into complete instrumentals and maintained at the top of the pop charts as an instrumentalist.